Viablecobra/Xelo-Client-test/README.md

-an open source minecraft bedrock client for mobile
+an open source minecraft bedrock client for Android